xiix0/scam/README.md

-You will wish you hadn't.
+You will overcome the attacks of jealous associates.